When the sunlight strikes raindrops in the air, they act like a prism

 of the drops increases.
 The actual primary rainbow observed is said

 to be the effect of superpositioning of a number of bows.
-If the red of
+If the red

-the second bow falls upon the green of the first, the result is to give a
+the second bow falls upon the green of the first, the result is to

 bow with an abnormally wide yellow band, since red and green lights